Hello my friends!

 – A break from over stimulation of the brain.

 I find the last point incredibly interesting because when I’m outside I often find myself just being there, like closing my eyes and feeling the sun, listening to the wind howl, or admiring the beauty of what’s out there.
 I discovered that this is called involuntary thinking as opposed to voluntary thinking.
 Voluntary thinking is the thinking we choose to do, like writing or reading this post.
 Involuntary thinking is the thinking that just happens, like cloud watching, where you are doing nothing but you’re not really doing nothing.
 Involuntary thinking helps your mind refocus so you have an increase in concentration levels and in turn, your productivity.
+Therapy from the counselors you can find at BetterHelp may be able to help you with involuntary thinking.

 I really see no reason why we shouldn’t try to brave it beyond the building walls when we can, but on to today’s outfit…